+Diabetes can cause severe foot problems due to poor circulation, nerve damage, and peripheral arterial disease.
+In some instances, these problems can require a partial or complete amputation of the foot or lower leg.
 In May 2016, the FDA issued an initial safety alert informing the public that taking Invokana or Invokamet can increase the need for a leg or foot amputation.
 Then, about a year later, the agency issued a second safety warning, adding that the risk of amputation when taking Invokana was nearly double the risk of diabetes patients who did not take the drug.
 As a result, the FDA required a black box warning be added to the drug label.

 Invokana FDA Warnings

 - May 2015 – Many reports of ketoacidosis and diabetic ketoacidosis (DKA) requiring hospitalization

 - September 2015 – Label update warning about increased risk of bone fracture

 - December 2015 – Label change for SGLT2 inhibitors about increased risk of ketoacidosis and serious urinary tract infections

 - May 2016 – First amputation warning based on interim analysis of CANVAS and CANVAS-R studies

 - June 2016 – Communication to doctors with stronger warnings about kidney injury risks